Harmonizing Architecture and Climate: Unlocking the Synergy of Buildings and the Natural Environment

 Interface Analysis.

-The façade and roof of a building are vital interfaces between the outdoor climate and indoor building physics.
-The materials used in these elements play a crucial role in determining how absorbed radiation is either transferred as heat into the building or remains outdoors.
-Through high-resolution simulation, ENVI-met enables a thorough analysis of façade temperatures, optimizing the energy efficiency of buildings while considering the impact on outdoor thermal comfort conditions.
+A building’s facade and roof are critical interfaces between the outdoor climate and the building’s interior physics.
+The materials used in these elements play a crucial role in determining how absorbed radiation is either transferred as heat into the building or remains outside.
+Through high-resolution simulation, ENVI-met enables a thorough analysis of facade temperatures, optimizing the energy efficiency of buildings while considering the impact on outdoor thermal comfort conditions.

 Greening Systems.

-A wide range of possible techniques is available to add a layer of vegetation to facades or roofs of buildings.
-ENVI-met supports a detailed numerical simulation of different greening systems including the simulation of radiation and heat transfer through the greening layer or the calculation of substrate evaporation and temperature.
+There is a wide range of possible techniques for adding a vegetation layer to building facades or roofs.
+ENVI-met supports a detailed numerical simulation of different vegetation systems, including the simulation of radiation and heat transfer through the vegetation layer or the calculation of substrate evaporation and temperature.

 Interactive visualisation

-Using LEONARDO, you can interactively explore and analyse the energy exchange processes at the building surface or heat transfers from / to the inner parts of the building.
-Data can be visualized using the integrated chart editor or be sent to DataStudio to be further processed using Python scripts.
+With LEONARDO, you can interactively explore and analyze energy exchange processes at the building surface or heat transfer to/from the building interior.
+Data can be visualized with the integrated graph editor or sent to DataStudio for further processing with Python scripts.

 Exploring Façade Temperature and Wind Speed Patterns: High-Resolution Case Study